-BRITISH CYPRUS IVF CLINIC PROVIDES THE HIGHEST POSSIBLE STANDARD OF FERTILITY TREATMENT IN A CARING COMPASSIONATE AND PERSONALISED ENVIRONMENT
+BRITISH CYPRUS FERTILITY HOSPITAL PROVIDES THE HIGHEST POSSIBLE STANDARD OF FERTILITY TREATMENT IN A CARING COMPASSIONATE AND PERSONALISED ENVIRONMENT

 Androgen: Hormone that stimulates the activity of the accessory male sex organs and encourages development of male sex characteristics, also produced in low quantities in females.

 Artificial Insemination(AI): The depositing of sperm in the vagina near the cervix or directly into the uterus, with the use of a catheter instead of by sexual intercourse.
 This technique is used to overcome sexual performance problems, to avoid sperm-mucus interaction problems, to maximise the potential of poor semen and for using donor sperm.

 Assisted Hatching: When the zona(egg shell) is softened usually by the use of acid or a laser to assist in the hatching of the embryo.

 Blastocyst: A multiple cell embryo which develops a cystic central structure.